 Create a native mobile app by programming

 When developing a native app, programmers usually use a particular IDE for each separate platform.
 This is where the workload increases: if you want to release an app for Android as well as for iOS, you’ll need to code each app version separately.
-There are some integrated development environments like Xamarin which work intuitively to allow you to programme almost identical codes for native apps on Android, iOS, and Windows, but these are rare and place other requirements on your programming.
+There are some integrated development environments like Xamarin which work intuitively to allow you to program almost identical codes for native apps on Android, iOS, and Windows, but these are rare and place other requirements on your programming.
 Xamarin only functions with the C# programming language, for example.
 If you want to learn or improve your programming skills, you can find an overview and helpful tips in our article on learning how to code.

 Programming basics for Android apps